 Our promotion of British values in school

 The government set out their definition of British values in the 2011 Prevent Strategy.
-These were reinforced in September 2014 due to recent events.
-These new regulations will sit alongside the requirements of the Equalities Act, which also applies to all types of school.
+These were reinforced in September 2014 due to events at the time.
+These regulations sit alongside the requirements of the Equalities Act, which also applies to all types of school (see Equality Policy).

-Schools will be expected to focus on, and be able to show, how our work with pupils is effective in embedding fundamental British values.
+Schools are expected to focus on, and be able to show, how our work with pupils is effective in embedding fundamental British values.

 Promoting British values at Langland Community School